+If you’re eager to know how to make money in college without a job, this is one effortless way to do so.
 You may have seen this being suggested several times.
 That’s because it’s a popular way of earning money on the Internet using your phone.

 While taking surveys online won’t make you rich, it’s an easy option that you shouldn’t write off yet.
 Survey sites like Swagbucks have members earning hundreds and even more than a thousand dollars a year.

 You only have to register using your details, take any surveys you’re qualified for, and get your rewards.
 Most of them take a few minutes.
 Setting aside some time for surveys is essential for boosting your earnings.

 And that’s not all.
 Swagbucks has several other activities that you can complete in a day and earn more SB.
 They include daily polls, discovering offers, and inviting friends.
 Join Swagbucks today and start earning!

 Here’s a related article on how to earn money from paid surveys online.

 2. Get paid for grocery shopping